What do Bill Gates, Lady GaGa, Tony Robbins, and Oprah all have in common? Well, besides empires of wealth?

 Go for a short walk after work at least three times a week.
 Walking is relaxing and will help you unwind after a long day and is healthier than plopping down in front of the television for six hours.

 Regular light exercise such as walking will help to reduce pressure in the eyes.
 This will work to prevent glaucoma in those who are at risk of developing it.
 Regular walks can also benefit glaucoma patients and may reduce some symptoms.

-If you have glaucoma already, stick to light cardio like walking.
-However, if you don’t glaucoma, you can up your cardio to a moderate to high pace.
+If you have glaucoma already, stick to lighter cardio, like walking.
+However, if you don’t have glaucoma, you can up your cardio to a moderate to high pace.
 However, if your exercise begins to affect your vision, stop immediately.
-High intensity exercise can somethings heighten the intraocular pressure.
+High-intensity exercise can sometimes increase intraocular pressure.